ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 Yes, this adds up to 102% .

+<a id="detailed-outcomes"></a>
+### Learning Outcomes

+- Explore computation and data
+  - Identify what information is stored and how it is organized in a computer
+  - Manipulate and inspect data with programs
+  - Transform data into a form suitable for presentation
+  - Hypothesize results of programs and make sense of the actual outcomes
+- Use computation to answer relevant questions
+  - Identify the computational part of problems you care about
+  - Leverage commonly-used tools
+- Write, trace, and test programs
+  - Predict the output of a program by inspecting its code
+  - Gain confidence in answers by testing programs
+  - Identify and fix mistakes in existing programs
+  - Design well-organized programs using computational constructs (mostly in Java):
+    - Values
+    - Operations
+    - Variables
+    - Library methods
+    - Structured data
+    - Collections of data
+    - Method definitions
+    - Iteration
+    - Conditional evaluation
+    - External interfaces

 <a id="research-consent"></a>
 <h3>Consent to Participate in Educational Research</h3>
 <h4>Investigating the Impact of Pedagogical Choices on University Student Learning and Engagement</h4>